How Do Home Equity Loans Work?

 Increase Property Value

-There is no way to have control of whether the housing market increases or decreases.
+There is no way to have control over whether the housing market increases or decreases.
 However, if the home values in your market happen to increase over time, then your equity will increase as well.
 This can happen in attractive neighborhoods and growing towns with robust economies and employers.

-Updating kitchens and bathrooms, improving landscaping and upgrading to energy-efficient options can pay off and increase the value of your home.
+Updating kitchens and bathrooms, improving landscaping, and upgrading to energy-efficient options can pay off and increase the value of your home.
 Keep in mind that these improvements will cost money upfront and are not guaranteed to increase the value.
 The home value will not increase dollar for dollar what you spent on improvements.

 Simple routine maintenance, such as fixing broken fences, painting decks and repairing torn screens can also keep a house in working order.
 Routine maintenance might not increase your home’s value, but it prevents the value from decreasing.